Jonathan Williams (running back, born 1994)

-Jonathan Williams (born February 2, 1994) is an American professional football running back.
+Jonathan Williams (born February 2, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Arkansas Razorbacks and was selected by the Buffalo Bills in the fifth round of the 2016 NFL draft.
-Williams has also been a member of the Denver Broncos, New Orleans Saints, Indianapolis Colts, Detroit Lions, Washington Football Team / Commanders and New York Giants.
+Williams was also a member of the Denver Broncos, New Orleans Saints, Indianapolis Colts, Detroit Lions, Washington Football Team / Commanders and New York Giants.

 Early life

 A native of Allen, Texas, he attended Allen High School, where he collected more than 3,500 rushing yards in his career and scored 39 total touchdowns.

 Considered a four-star recruit by Rivals.com, he was rated as the 17th best running back prospect of his class, and drew comparisons to former Atlanta Falcons running back Michael Turner.
-On November 16, 2011, he committed to play college football at Arkansas, after he had previously been committed to Missouri.
+On November 16, 2011, he committed to play college football for the Arkansas Razorbacks, after he had previously been committed to Missouri.